Meldonium: Debates

 A December 2015 study in the journal Drug Testing and Analysis argued that meldonium "demonstrates an increase in endurance performance of athletes, improved rehabilitation after exercise, protection against stress, and enhanced activation of central nervous system (CNS) functions".
-However the study itself presents no evidence for this claim, and focuses instead on describing two approaches for the reliable identification of meldonium.
+However the study itself presents no evidence for this claim, though it cited other studies that show performance enhancing effects, and focuses instead on describing two approaches for the reliable identification of meldonium.

 The manufacturer, Grindeks, said in a statement that it did not believe meldonium's use should be banned for athletes.
 It said the drug worked mainly by reducing damage to cells that can be caused by certain byproducts of carnitine.
 Meldonium "is used to prevent death of ischemic cells and not to increase performance of normal cells", the statement said.
 "Meldonium cannot improve athletic performance, but it can stop tissue damage in the case of ischemia", the lack of blood flow to an area of the body.

 The drug was invented in the mid-1970s at the Institute of Organic Synthesis of the Latvian SSR Academy of Sciences by Ivars Kalviņš.
 Kalviņš criticized the ban, saying that WADA had not presented scientific proof that the drug can be used for doping.
 According to him, meldonium does not enhance athletic performance in any way, and was rather used by athletes to prevent damage to the heart and muscles caused by lack of oxygen during high-intensity exercise.
 He contended that not allowing athletes to take care of their health was a violation of their human rights, and that the decision aimed to remove Eastern European athletes from competitions and his drug from the pharmaceutical market.
 Liene Kozlovska, the former head of the anti-doping department of the Latvian sports medicine center, rejected claims that the ban is in violation of athletes' rights, saying that meldonium is dangerous in high doses, and should only be used under medical supervision to treat genuine health conditions.
 She also speculated that Russian athletes may not have received adequate warnings that the drug was banned – due to the suspension of the Russian Anti-Doping Agency in late 2015.